theGDM/Book-Your-Hotel/README.md

 # Book Your Hotel
-Book Your Hotel is a full-stack website, that helps you to find and book hotels at any place in the world.
+`Book Your Hotel is a full-stack website that is inspired from booking.com, that helps you to find and book hotels at any place in the world.`

 ## Features
 - User can choose any destination, date-range, and other options like, number of adults, </br>